F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 Example Declaration
 -------------------
 This example declaration shows the minimum information needed to update the cloud resources in Azure.
+See the :ref:`quickstart` section for steps on how to post this declaration.

 .. code-block:: json